-Microsoft Dynamics 365 For Operations (formerly named Dynamics AX 7), as you might know, is an ERP (Enterprise Resource Planning) software package.
+Microsoft Dynamics 365 For Finance and Operations (formerly named Dynamics AX 7), as you might know, is an ERP (Enterprise Resource Planning) software package.
 You might know of other ERP software, like SAP or others in the Microsoft Dynamics family (which were largely acquisitions of software like Solomon or Great Plains; Dynamics AX/365 was itself an acquisition of Axapta).

 The previous release, Microsoft Dynamics AX 2012, was a more traditional N-tier application.
 Customization could be done in a development environment called MorphX, using a programming language called X++.

 With the release of AX 7 in early 2016, Microsoft significantly revamped the architecture.
 They moved to a web-based application meant to be hosted in the cloud with a SQL Azure cloud-hosted database behind it.
 Development is now done in Visual Studio with special plugins.
 (But X++ and a lot of concepts are still around.)
 There is a deep, required integration with Microsoft’s VSTS cloud-hosted source control and Lifecycle Services.
 Instead of traditional documentation, wikis and blog posts and webinars would disseminate information, as the living software changed on an Agile timetable instead of traditional monolithic releases.

 They renamed it in late 2016, a reflection of this change.
 (They have since tweaked the name one or two more times.)
 People still call it Dynamics AX sometimes, even Microsoft people; because whatever “Dynamics 365 For Finance and Operations” says from a marketing perspective, it doesn’t exactly roll off the tongue.